Can anyone apply fire retardant paints and intumescent coatings? Or do you need a specialist applicator?

 Fire Retardant Paint Applications for Timber

-By applying a fire retardant paint you can reduce the chances of ignition.
+By applying a fire retardant paint or a fire retardant treatment for timber you can reduce the chances of ignition.

 If you’re looking for a simple upgrade, it is possible to upgrade your interiors without the need for professional help.
 On interior timber structures, you can find easy to use, water-based fire protection coatings.